juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 default-dummy-juicefs-pvc  default-example-juicefs-pvc ...
 ```

+Under dynamic provisioning, if you need to use a single shared directory across multiple applications, you can configure `pathPattern` so that multiple PVs write to the same JuiceFS sub-directory.
+However, [static provisioning](#static-provisioning) is a more simple & straightforward way to achieve shared storage across multiple applications (just use a single PVC among multiple applications), use this if the situation allows.

 This feature is disabled by default, to enable, you need to add the `--provisioner=true` option to CSI Controller start command, and delete the sidecar container, so that CSI Controller main process is in charge of watching for resource changes, and carrying out actual provisioning.
 Follow below steps to enable `pathPattern`.

 ### Helm